adonisjs/lucid/docs/AI-REFERENCE-COMMANDS.md

 # Options
 --connection=<name>     # Use specific connection
---force                # Force in production
+--force                 # Force in production --table=<table name>    # Define a specific table to truncate --cascade               # Cascade truncation to related tables.
+Only works when specifying --table
 ```

 **Examples:**